 A native of Toronto, Canada, Auston earned bachelors and masters degrees in engineering physics and electrical engineering from the University of Toronto and a Ph.D. in electrical engineering from the University of California, Berkeley.

 Jen McJannet is Director of Corporate Relations and Outreach for the Institute for Energy Efficiency.
 Jen is a former corporate and environmental lawyer with 14 combined years of program management and business outreach experience.

 Jen has worked for major Canadian law firms including Heenan Blaikie and Lang Michener (now McMillan LLP), and founded and ran an internet startup.
 She received her law degree from the University of Victoria and B.A. from McGill University.
 She has run the Institute's industry partner and technology roundtable programs since she joined the Institute in 2010.

 Jen has dedicated her volunteer efforts towards environmental and sustainable energy organizations including the Ontario Sustainable Energy Association and the West Coast Environmental Law Association, and served for many years as a board member of the Canadian Parks and Wilderness Society's Wildlands League.

-Jane Allen is the Contract and Grant Administrator for the Institute for
+Jane Allen is the Financial Manager for the Institute for

 Energy Efficiency and the Business Officer for the Center for Energy

 Efficient Materials, an Energy Frontier Research Center funded by the

 Department of Energy.
 She is responsible for overseeing all day-to-day financial operations of IEE, as well as all stages of extramural

 fund administration, including proposal preparation, financial